South Bay Salt Works: Operations

-The operation is the second-longest running business in San Diego, behind the San Diego Union Tribune.
+The operation is the second-longest-running business in San Diego, behind the San Diego Union Tribune.
 In Chula Vista, it is the city's longest running business.
 Although in the Chula Vista area, it is not within the Chula Vista city limits; the property is actually in the Nestor neighborhood.
 The buildings of the salt works are eligible to be placed on the U.S. National Register of Historic Places; the buildings are already on the California Register of Historical Places.

 On the West Coast of the United States, only San Francisco Bay and San Diego Bay have the natural conditions that allow for salt extraction from sea salt to be feasible.
 Water evaporated at the salt works come from the Pacific Ocean, not San Diego Bay.
 The salt works produces about 75,000 tons of salt every year from salt ponds that cover over a thousand acres of land.
 Since operations began at the salt works, more than a million and a half tons of salt have been harvested.
 Gypsum can also be sourced from the salt works, as was done in a 2008 study of the mineral.
 Magnesium chloride is also produced during the solar salt operation and is sold for industrial use.
 In 2005, the salt works employed twenty-two people.
 In 2017, the salt works continued to produce about 80,000 pounds of salt per harvest.

-Since 1999, the parcel which the salt works is on has been owned by the San Diego Regional Airport Authority, leased to the South Bay Salt Works company.
-In 2015, the Airport Authority planned to sell the land which the salt works are on to the San Diego Foundation, to mitigate the building of a substation by San Diego Gas & Electric.
-It is planned that when the lease on the land ends, the buildings will be re-purposed similar to those on Cannery Row.
+Since 1999, the parcel containing the salt works has been owned by the San Diego Regional Airport Authority, leased to the South Bay Salt Works company.
+In 2015, the Airport Authority planned to sell the land to the San Diego Foundation, to mitigate the building of a substation by San Diego Gas & Electric.
+It is planned that, when the lease on the land ends, the buildings will be re-purposed similar to those on Cannery Row.
 One proposed use is to convert the salt works into an interpretive center for the United States Fish and Wildlife Service.